 Google Sheets needs no introduction.
 The Cloud-based spreadsheets application made our work lives so easy.
 Previously, organizing and sharing the information files was a problem to reckon with.
-But, we can access Google Sheets from anywhere and on any device.
+Now we can access Google Sheets from anywhere and on any device.

-Why should Google Sheets link?
+Why should we link Google Sheets spreadsheets?

 Solution: Automate the process with Sheetgo

 Thanks to Sheetgo, we have a much simpler and automatic alternative that makes information exchange happen without manual intervention.
 With the Sheetgo web app, you can link Google Sheets files to transfer, merge, filter or split data automatically.
 If we don’t have it yet, click the button below and create your account.

 Click Create connection to start linking your Google Sheets files.

 Now select your source.
 As you can see, Sheetgo enables you to transfer data from a wide range of sources: Google Sheets, Excel, CSV, TSV and BigQuery.

 Then choose the file you want to transfer data from.
 If you want to connect multiple spreadsheets, you can select more than one Google Sheets file.
 Here I’ll choose my “Customer Survey Data” file.

 If you enable the Transfer formatting feature, Sheetgo will automatically retain the formatting of your source file.
 By using this feature, you won’t need to reformat your destination file.

 Connect, merge, filter or split your spreadsheets